 Judi is a passionate Rotarian.
 A member of Rotary Club of Lethbridge Sunrise, she has coordinated their Christmas food bank fundraisers since 2008, provided behind-the-scenes support for the Los Amigos project (that takes emergency vehicles and buses to Mexico) and organized many social activities for the club.

 Judi retired from her work with Alberta Health Services in 2014 where she provided leadership for the Volunteer Resources department for 28 years.
 A new chapter in her life and more time for her family and for Rotary!

-This is Chris’ 10th year on the Dragon Boat Committee and has all the t-shirts to prove it!
+Chris has been on the Dragon Boat Committee since 2004 and has all the t-shirts to prove it!
 She has been Treasurer, Chair, Secretary, and Site Manager, and helped at the equipment trailer for practices for several years.
 She has seen the festival grow from the initial 16 teams to over 65 teams.
 She has also seen the festival grow from local and southern Alberta teams, to inter-provincial with teams from Saskatchewan and British Columbia, and now International with a team from Montana.
 Chris enjoys the excitement and fellowship of the Festival but does not care to get wet.
 Chris is a member of the Rotary Club of Lethbridge East and is proud of the work that Rotary does both locally and internationally with the proceeds raised by the festival.

 Karen can be reached at firstname.lastname@example.org